Rishabh42/CineMatch/assignment/assignment-1/Report.md

 ##### User stories inspired by the Researcher profile

-- As a researcher I want to generate a summary for a research paper so that I can easily know what the paper is about and what are the key ideas of the paper.
+- As a researcher I want to generate a summary for a research paper so that I can easily know what the paper is about and what are the key ideas of the paper.\
+\
+**Acceptance tests:**
+  - Verify the "summarize" is in the AI dropdown
+  - Verify that the IA generate a summary when the user give a paper or the name of a paper and click on the summary button in the IA dropdown.
+  - Verify that the summary is relevant to the content of the paper and dont take into account irrelevant information like the citations for example.
+  - Verify that the IA ask for more information if there exist more than one paper with the paper's name given by the user.
+  - Verify that the IA generate a error message when the paper does not exist or the content given by the user cant be summarized.
+  - Verify that the response time of the summary is not more than 10 seconds, and there is a visual indication that the summary is being generated.

-- As a researcher I want to know how Notion uses my data when I use their AI so that I can know if I can use AI to work on sensitive content that requires privacy.
+- As a researcher I want to know how Notion uses my data when I use their AI so that I can know if I can use AI to work on sensitive content that requires privacy.\
+\
+**Acceptance tests:**
+  - Verify that there is a button to get information about the AI in the AI dropdown menu.
+  - Verify that clicking on the button open a page with privacy information about the AI.
+  - Verify that the privacy information are well displayed and that user can scroll to read the whole page.
+  - Verify that the information button is accessible with accessibility services allowing the phone to be controlled by voice for blind and visually impaired people.

-- As a researcher and a non-native English speaker, I want to easily translate what I write so that I can get help writing my papers in English when I don't know the translation of a word.
+- As a researcher and a non-native English speaker, I want to easily translate what I write so that I can get help writing my papers in English when I don't know the translation of a word.\
+\
+**Acceptance tests:**
+  - Verify there is a button "translate" in the AI dropdown menu.
+  - Verify a new dropdown menu with a list of languages is displayed when the user clicks on the button "translate" in the AI dropdown menu.
+  - Verify the translation is correctly performed in the selected language.
+  - Verify the proper nouns are the same after the translation.

 - As a researcher and a non-native English speaker, I want the AI to reformulate and improve what I wrote so that my papers seem to be written by a native English speaker.
+\
+\
+**Acceptance tests:**
+  - Verify the button "improve writing" is in the AI dropdown menu.
+  - Verify the text changed when the user clicks on the button "improve writing".
+  - Verify that the new text is grammatically correct and written in a formal English.

-- As a researcher I want to quickly structure all the references I keep track of so that I can quickly find a reference that I am looking for.
+- As a researcher I want to quickly structure all the references I keep track of so that I can quickly find a reference that I am looking for. \
+\
+**Acceptance tests:**
+  - Verify the button "organized references" is in the AI dropdown menu.
+  - Verify the IA display an error if the text given by the user does not contain references.
+  - Verify the references are put in a table when the user clicks on "organized references".
+  - Verify the references can be sorted by dates or aggregated by subject after clicking on "organized references".

-- As a researcher who work in a lab with not much fundings, I want to have access to some Notion AI features for free so that I can be more productive in my research and participate in the common good without spending money.
+- As a researcher who work in a lab with not much fundings, I want to have access to some Notion AI features for free so that I can be more productive in my research and participate in the common good without spending money.\
+\
+**Acceptance tests:**
+  - Verify that some features of the AI are available with the free plan.
+  - Verify the list of the available features of the AI with the free plan are display in the pricing page: https://www.notion.so/pricing.
+  - Verify that the features available with the free plan can actually be use with the free plan.

 ##### User stories inspired by all the profiles

-- As an academic, I want to generate a list of ideas on a specific subject so that I can quickly collect ideas that I can develop for a project or a work.
+- As an academic, I want to generate a list of ideas on a specific subject so that I can quickly collect ideas that I can develop for a project or a work.\
+\
+**Acceptance tests:**
+  - Verify that the IA generate a bullet list of ideas when the user ask for a list of ideas on a specific subject.
+  - Verify that the ideas generated are relevant regarding to the prompt.
+  - Verify that the IA ask for more precisions if the user only ask for ideas without any precisions.

 ### Acceptance tests